Why Is My Spa Water Cloudy? 6 Possible Explanations

 Also, try soaking the cartridge with spa filter cleaner before cleaning will break down greasy or crystallized deposits and restore full flow to your filter.

 It may be beneficial to increase the amount of time that the spa pump operates, which in turn, increase your daily filtering time.
 Running a pump on low speed will also contribute to poor filtration.

 If the spa has a circulation pump, it can operate between 12 and 24 hours per day.
 If the spa filters with speed 1 of a massage pump, it is recommended to filter 2x4 or 2x6 hours per day.
 As the flow rate of these pumps is high, the ratio flow / volume is sufficient.

 Verify that the spa pump is not clogged with leaves, hair, or other organic matter.
 If the pump is even slightly blocked, the flow volume is reduced considerably.

 Poor pump performance could also be due to an air lock.

-Unless bathers shower well before using the spa, cosmetics and beauty products could be the source of cloudy water.
+It is recommended to take a shower before using the spa, as cosmetics and beauty products may also be used. could be the source of cloudy water.
 Skin or hair products can introduce oils, phosphates, detergents and a hundred other undesirable chemicals into the spa water.
-Adding spa enzymes can help control oily residue and reduce disinfectant demand.

 Once the source of the problem has been discovered, cloudy spa water is not so difficult to fix.
 Consider the possible cause of cloudy spa water carefully and be sure to contact the spa professionals in to receive some extra advice and a professional opinion.